ArashMehraban/fem-elasticity/README.md

  Note: The u's in runPoisson.m are the solutions of Poisson PDE in 2d and 3D that
        have been constructed using construct_neg_laplacian2d.m and
-       construct_neg_laplacian3d.m ascript files.
-The rerurns by these script files have been provided in get_user_f.m.
+       construct_neg_laplacian3d.m script files.
+The rerurns by these script files have been provided in get_user_f.m file.
 So, if u is changed, then get_userf.m must be modified accordingly.

   How to change get_userf with a different u?